Western Area Power Administration, DOE.

 The Regulatory Flexibility Act of 1980 (5 U.S.C.
 601, et seq.) requires Federal agencies to perform a regulatory flexibility analysis if a final rule is likely to have a significant economic impact on a substantial number of small entities and there is a legal requirement to issue a general notice of proposed rulemaking.
 Western has determined that this action does not require a regulatory flexibility analysis since it is a rulemaking of particular applicability involving rates or services applicable to public property.

 Western completed an environmental impact statement on EPAMP, under the National Environmental Policy Act of 1969 (NEPA).
-The Record of Decision was published in the Federal Register on October 12, 1995 (60 FR 53181).
+The Record of Decision was published in 60 FR 53181, October 12, 1995.
 Western's NEPA review assured all environmental effects related to these actions have been analyzed.
+Start Printed Page 40506

 Western has an exemption from centralized regulatory review under Executive Order 12866; accordingly, no clearance of this notice by the Office of Management and Budget is required.